 TGbe Editor: Please make the following changes in 195.58 of D0.3:

+This PHY capability is indicated to the MAC sublayer by dot11EHTSupportFor242ToneRUInBWWiderThan20Implemented.

-This support is indicated in the Supported Channel Width Set subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element (see 9.4.2.295c.1 (EHT PHY Capabilities Information field)).
+NOTE – the STA advertises the value of dot11EHTSupportFor242ToneRUInBWWiderThan20Implemented in the Support For 242-tone RU In BW Wider Than 20 MHz subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element (see 9.4.2.295c.1 (EHT PHY Capabilities Information field)).

 TGbe Editor: Please create new subsections and add the following sentence within 35.4 MU operation of D0.3:

+35.4.x DL MU operation35.4.x.x RU allocation in an EHT MU PPDU

-TGbe Editor: Please append the following new PHY MIB at the end of Editor’s Note in Annex C of D0.3:
+If dot11EHTSupportFor242ToneRUInBWWiderThan20Implemented equals false then the STA shall set the Support For 242-tone RU In BW Wider Than 20 MHz subfield of the EHT PHY Capabilities Information field in the EHT Capabilities element to 0.(#1306)TGbe Editor: Please append the following new PHY MIB at the end of Editor’s Note in Annex C of D0.3:

+dot11EHTSupportFor242ToneRUInBWWiderThan20Implemented